Haiti: Death toll from weekend earthquake nears 2,000 | DW | 17.08.2021

 The US National Hurricane Center warned of flash and urban flooding and possible mudslides as Grace battered Haiti with up to 15 inches (38 centimeters) of rain.

-Intermittent rain fell in the earthquake-damaged city of Les Caves and in the capital of Port-au-Prince.
+Intermittent rain fell in the earthquake-damaged city of Les Caves and Port-au-Prince.

 Officials warned residents to watch out for buildings showing cracks from the earthquake and could collapse under the weight of rain.